top of page

 1/2 Day trips are available for morning or afternoons and are 5-6 hours from the time we leave the dock til we return.
 Morning trips typically leave the dock around 6 am.
 Afternoon times vary. -$450

 Full day trips are 7-8 hours.
 We typically leave around 6 am, but that can change depending on the time of year or other conditions.- Potomac $650.
 Lewisetta or Point Lookout $750.

-Spring- Spring fishing begins with catch and release only.
-Large migrant striped bass fill the Chesapeake and her tributaries to spawn.
-Spawning grounds are protected and other areas are open for catch and release only.
+Spring- Spring fishing offers catch and release of large migrant striped bass in the Chesapeake.
+Another direction is to fish the upper Potomac to land giant blue catfish while filling a cooler of smaller fish.
 Early spring is a great time to catch that fish of a lifetime on light tackle.